Undergraduate Business Education

 - Working on a long term project.
 We have group projects that frequently take up the whole quarter, including consulting projects for area businesses.
 It could also be the more traditional academic research project as part of a class, such as in the History of Economic Thought class and others like it.
 It is not always in the classroom.
 It could be a service project being pursued by ENACTUS or students participating in the business plan competition.

 - Finding a job or internship.
-With our own placement center in the business school, finding students internships and jobs is a key priority for us.
-The Albers Placement Center does a terrific job of assisting students to pursue these opportunities, as our 95% placement rate would suggest.
+With our own career center in the business school, finding students internships and jobs is a key priority for us.
+The Albers Career Center does a terrific job of assisting students to pursue these opportunities, as our 95% placement rate would suggest.